Double Materiality

 Process of Materiality Assessment and Prioritization

-- Analyze sustainability issues throughout the value chain covering activities from raw material procurement, production, transportation and distribution, the use of products and services, and analysis of significant changes.
+- Analyze sustainability issues throughout the value chain, encompassing raw material procurement, production, transportation and distribution, as well as the use of products and services

 |---|---|